10adr03/flappy_bird_2.0/README.md

 ## How to download the game
 1. *Unzip the flappy_bird_2.0 (part1&2) files and put them in the same folder.*<br>
-2. *In the folder you will find the files.
+2. *In the folder you will find 6 files.
 Click on the file named 'My Project.exe'.*<br>
 3. *Fun fact: you don't need unity to run the game, enjoy ;).*<br>

 ## P.S: you control the bird with space.